Stony Coral Tissue Loss Disease

-- SCTLD Case Definition (pdf, 2.8 MB) – Describes susceptibility of different coral species, disease description and biology, and current research on disease mitigation.
+- opens in a new windowSCTLD Case Definitionopens PDF file (pdf, 2.8 MB) – Describes susceptibility of different coral species, disease description and biology, and current research on disease mitigation.

-- Florida Reef Tract Coral Disease Outbreak FAQ, Florida Department of Environmental Protection (pdf, 446 KB) – Answers common questions and provides general information on SCTLD.
+- opens in a new windowFlorida Reef Tract Coral Disease Outbreak FAQopens PDF file , Florida Department of Environmental Protection (pdf, 446 KB) – Answers common questions and provides general information on SCTLD.

-- Florida Coral Disease Outbreak Overview, Florida Department of Environmental Protection (pdf, 607 KB) – Two-page overview of key factors of the outbreak and Florida’s response efforts.
+- opens in a new windowFlorida Coral Disease Outbreak Overviewopens PDF file , Florida Department of Environmental Protection (pdf, 607 KB) – Two-page overview of key factors of the outbreak and Florida’s response efforts.

 - opens in a new windowAtlantic and Gulf Rapid Reef Assessment (AGRRA), Where is the Disease Occurring Webpage – Lists current locations in the Caribbean with confirmed cases of SCTLD.

-- Presentation: “Florida’s Ongoing Coral Disease Outbreak: Current Status, Research Findings, and Management Response”, Florida Department of Environmental Protection (pdf, 5.8 MB)
+- opens in a new windowPresentation: “Florida’s Ongoing Coral Disease Outbreak: Current Status, Research Findings, and Management Response”opens PDF file , Florida Department of Environmental Protection (pdf, 5.8 MB)